 In April 2018 I took 4 days off and flew with my mom to the beautiful island of precious nature, good food and stunning beaches.

-1. Having a drink (or 2) in Maracaibo Beach Coctail Bar
+1. Have a drink (or 2) in Maracaibo Beach Coctail Bar

 I don´t know how about you, but I don´t enjoy flying very much.
 It is quite stressful for me even if I know that at the end of the day I will be eventually sipping on a glass of prosecco (the most probably) in my dream destination.